-Today, thanks to God's blessing and the dedication of the people at St. Jude Children's Research Hospital, Josiah is more than just a number.
-He is a four year old on his way to his 6th birthday.
+Today, thanks to God’s blessing and the dedication of the people at St. Jude Children’s Research Hospital, Josiah is more than just a number.
+He just celebrated 6th birthday.
 He is chasing his Uncle around the house.
 He is smiling in photos taken by his father.
-He is being held in his mother's arms.
+He is being held in his mother’s arms.
 And he is running with his sister through the laundry hanging on the line.
-Some could say Josiah's recovery is a miracle, but his fight for survival is a battle not yet won.
+Some people would say Josiah’s recovery is a miracle, but his fight for survival is a battle not yet won.

 Josiah has undergone extensive treatment and care at St. Jude.
 He has been through brain surgery, shunt replacement, g-tube placement, port installation, 16 rounds of chemotherapy, countless hours of physical therapy, and a truckload of medications he must take every day for the rest of his life.
 As an outpatient, Josiah’s medical bills alone have reached over TWO MILLION DOLLARS.
 If it wasn’t for his proximity to St. Jude in Memphis, Tennessee, he would have spent the majority of his young life living in a hospital, and his family would owe even more for his transportation and stay.

 As of today, Josiah Hackett and his family don’t owe a thing.
 St. Jude doesn’t charge a family any more than their insurance will cover.
 That means that my friend Stephen has not paid a CENT in over FIVE YEARS for his son’s treatment and NEVER WILL!
 St. Jude covers not just the cost of treatment, medication, and PT, but the price of transportation to Memphis and all of the living expenses including meals.
 Imagine what it costs to send a hospital full of young cancer patients and their families to St. Jude for treatment, housing, food, and care.
 It should be no surprise that St. Jude spends over 1.7 MILLION DOLLARS a day towards caring.